waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Navigation: Use 'navigate' tool with 'find_path' coordinates for efficiency.

 ## Strategy for Return Trip
-- Waypoint: (13, 40) to bypass the small pond on Route 30.
+- [Turn 245] Current Goal: Returning to New Bark Town via Cherrygrove City.
-- Destination: New Bark Town via Cherrygrove City.
+- Note: Prepare for a potential rival encounter near the Cherrygrove exit.
-- Note: Prepare for a potential rival encounter near Cherrygrove.
+- Healing: Heal at Cherrygrove Pokemon Center (29, 3) before heading east.